-By filling the role of a safe, stable, nurturing relationship for a child, you are showing him that he is worthy of love and care.
+By filling the role of a safe, stable, nurturing relationship for a child, you are showing her that she is worthy of love and care.
 Here are a few ways to help give that to a child.

 - Talk to the child, and check in about her life.
 Above all, be a good listener.
 Put down your phone, and make eye contact when she speaks.
 Repeat back exactly what she said to show you paid attention.

 - Be consistent.
 Consistently doing what you say you’re going to do allows the child to know what to expect and to feel safe.

 - Show up.
 Attending important events and prioritizing the child’s needs will help make her feel special and wanted.
 Of course, if something comes up and you can’t be there, be honest and apologize.

-- Avoid shaming the child if he makes a bad decision.
+- Avoid shaming the child if she makes a bad decision.
 The most important part of a safe, stable, nurturing relationship is the unconditional support.